-Fragments for making expression vectors were generated by PCR amplification using primers that encode the biotin tag at the 3' or 5' end and restriction sites to allow movement into the expression vector. cDNAs were amplified using Advantage2 polymerase (Takara) (Fig. S2-S28). cDNA libraries prepared from various tissues as indicated in Table 1 were obtained from Zyagen through AMSBio.
-Amplified fragments were cloned into vector pCRIITopo (Life Technologies) and the sequences were confirmed.
+Fragments for making expression vectors were generated by PCR amplification using primers that encode the biotin tag at the 3' or 5' end and restriction sites to allow movement into the expression vector. cDNAs were amplified using Advantage2 polymerase (Takara) (Figs. S2-S28). cDNA libraries prepared from various tissues as indicated in Table 1 were obtained from Zyagen through AMSBio.
+Amplified fragments were cloned into vector pCRIITopo (Life Technologies, Inc.), and the sequences were confirmed.
 For Endo180, a synthetic version of CRD 2 predicted from the gene sequence was synthesized by GeneArt (Fig. S19).
-Restriction fragments were transferred to the pT5T expression vector (56).